sultanjm/grl/README.md

-# hirarchical-arl
+# hierarchical-arl
-This is a hirarchical abstraction reinforcement learning framework.
+This is a hierarchical abstraction reinforcement learning framework.
 At the moment, only finite action spaces are allowed.